 With its free parking and easy access, it’s no wonder this beach draws many visitors throughout the year.
 Add in fire pits and other amenities, and you’ve got a fantastic beach trip recipe.
 For more information, please visit their website.

 Phone Number: (831) 454-7938

-Davenport Landing beach is a small ocean beach located just north of the town of Davenport.
-It is one of the best kid-friendly beaches near San Jose and is a great place to sit and enjoy a sunset or just the crashing of the waves.
+Davenport Landing Beach is a small ocean beach located just north of the town of Davenport.
+It is one of the best kid-friendly beaches near San Jose and is a great place to sit and enjoy a sunset or just waves crashing.
 A swing set is built just above the beach where kids and adults alike can swing carefree.
 Several benches are also dotted around the bluffs that overlook the beach.